superduper-io/superduper/docs/getting_started/features.md

 Models, and components associated with models are automatically stored in a configured artifact store, and versioned.
 Dependencies between models and components are logged, and versions are protected from deletion which participate in other components.

-### Watchers: daemonizing models on datalayer
+### listeners: daemonizing models on database

-Models may be configured to watch the database for changes, and when new data is inserted, compute new outputs over that data, and store this back in the datalayer.
+Models may be configured to listen the database for changes, and when new data is inserted, compute new outputs over that data, and store this back in the database.

-## Datalayer
+## Database

-### Supported datalayers
+### Supported databases

 Currently supported